I.4.1 Legal Framework

 Direct Aid Granted under De Minimis

 As an exceptional measure, for partners receiving an additional public contribution to their budgets, the programme may grant the ERDF under the de minimis regime.
 The aid is granted by the Member State Austria and it amounts to the whole ERDF budget of the concerned partner, as indicated in the application form.
-Granting aid under de minimis implies that partners can receive funds from the programme only if they did not receive by Austria public aid under the de minimis rule totalling more than EUR 200.000 within the previous three fiscal years from the date of granting the aid.
+Granting aid under de minimis implies that partners can receive funds from the programme only if they did not receive public aid under the de minimis rule totalling more than EUR 200.000 within the previous three fiscal years from the date of granting the aid by the Member State Austria.
 This threshold is reduced to EUR 100.000 in the road freight transport sector.
 The Interreg CE Programme does not grant de minimis aid to primary production of agricultural products, nor to aquiculture and fisheries sectors.

 The de minimis thresholds counts per “single undertaking”.
 In case a project partner is part of a group, the entire group is therefore considered as one single undertaking and the de minimis threshold applies to the entire group.
 This could be for example the case of a company owning (or controlling) one or more companies, or the different departments of a university.